Airwatt

-Airwatt or air watt is a measurement unit of the effectiveness of vacuum cleaners which refers to airflow and the amount of power (watts) a vacuum cleaner produces and uses.

-It can also be referred to as a measurement of the energy per unit time of the air flowing through an opening, which is related to the energy that electricity carries through the power cable (wattage).
+Airwatt or air watt is a unit of measurement that represents the true suction power of vacuum cleaners.
+It is calculated by multiplying the airflow (in cubic metres per second) by the suction pressure (in pascals).
+This measurement reflects the energy per unit time of the air flowing through the vacuum's opening, which correlates to the electrical energy (wattage) supplied through the power cable.

-The airwatt is a useful measurement of vacuum cleaner motor efficiency, since the power carried by a fluid flow (in the case of a typical house vacuum the fluid is air) is equal to pressure times volumetric flow rate.
-The airwatt relates to actual airflow, while part of the electrical power (watts) consumed by a vacuum cleaner is dissipated into heat due to necessarily imperfect efficiency; two vacuum cleaners of the same airwattage have essentially the same suction, while devices of the same electrical wattage may have a difference in efficiency and thus have substantially different airwattage.
+The airwatt is a valuable measurement of vacuum cleaner motor efficiency because it represents the power carried by the fluid flow (in the case of a typical household vacuum, this fluid is air).
+The power of the airflow is equal to the product of pressure and volumetric flow rate.
+Unlike electrical power (measured in watts), which includes energy lost due to inefficiencies, the airwatt directly reflects the actual airflow and suction power.
+Therefore, two vacuum cleaners with the same airwattage will have essentially the same suction, whereas devices with the same electrical wattage might vary significantly in efficiency, resulting in different airwattage levels.

 Definition

+The "power in airwatts" (meaning the effective power in watts) is calculated as the product of suction pressure and air flow rate:

+Where $P$ is the power in airwatts, $p$ is the suction pressure in pascals, and $Q$ is the air flow rate in cubic metres per second: